underlines/awesome-ml/llm-tools.md

 -   [Something-of-THoughts in LLM Prompting](https://towardsdatascience.com/something-of-thought-in-llm-prompting-an-overview-of-structured-llm-reasoning-70302752b390) Chain-of-Thoughts (CoT), Tree-of-Thoughts (ToT), Graph-of-Thoughts (GoT), and beyond, … What are these thoughts?
 -   [GPT-RAG](https://github.com/Azure/GPT-RAG) learnings when implementing Azure OpenAI with RAG at scale in a secure manner
 -   [AI and Open Source in 2023](https://magazine.sebastianraschka.com/p/ai-and-open-source-in-2023) a Summary of what happened in 2023 with all the learnings
+-   [convert text into graph of concepts](https://towardsdatascience.com/how-to-convert-any-text-into-a-graph-of-concepts-110844f22a1a) Tutorial on how to use Knowledge Based QnA (KBQA) using Knowledge Graphs which can improve RAG context quality in some domains
+-   [Generative AI for Beginners](https://github.com/microsoft/generative-ai-for-beginners) 12 Lessons, Get Started Building with Generative AI from Microsoft

 ## Product Showcases